cjtinant/FFA_regional-skew/docs/README.md

 # 📁 Project Documentation (`docs/`)

-This folder contains supporting documents, workflow references, and metadata guides related to the **Regional Skew Estimation** project.
+This folder contains supporting documents, workflow references, and metadata guides.
 Materials here are designed to be human-readable, versioned, and referenceable in publications, milestone reports, or modeling scripts.
 This folder complements the `reports/` folder, which contains milestone-specific logs, exploratory notes, and in-progress `.Rmd` analysis files, and the `notes\` folder, which captures personal working notes, half-baked ideas, research summaries, TODOs, meeting logs, back-of-the-envelope calculations, etc.

 | Folder | Analogy | Example Use Case |
 |----|----|----|